AmirRezaeii/AI-Practical-Assignments/README.md

 # AI Practical Assignments
-These are some of the practical assignments from the AI course, implemented using Jupyter Notebooks and
+These are some of the practical assignments from the Artificial Intelligence course, implemented using Jupyter Notebooks and Python:
-Python: